 - Peripatetic instrument and music theory lessons - leading to ABRSM grade exams

-- We offer ELSA sessions for students
+- We offer ELSA programmes for students

 All students are allocated a key worker, who takes responsibility for individual planning, review and acting as a point of contact between home and The Forum Centre.